Karl May School: 20th century

 From 1978 to the present day, the former school building has been occupied by the St. Petersburg Institute of Information Technology and Automation of the Russian Academy of Sciences.
 The director of the Institute, Professor-Emeritus of science and technology of the Russian Federation and doctor of technological sciences, member-correspondents of the Academy of Science R.M.
 Yusupov, with the active support of T.I.
 Golubeva, then head of Administration of Education and Culture of the Vasilievskii district—in 1994 made the decision to create a museum of the history of the K.I.
 May School.

 On a clear cool day, 12 May 1995, the oldest living student, the academic D.S.
 Likhachev unveiled a memorial plaque—the bas-relief of a May bug, recreated by the museum and the sculptor S.N.
 Smirnov.
 After two days one more plaque appeared on the building, immortalizing the memory of the presence of the 6th Special Artillery School.
 The museum, which is located in the former hall of the school's educational council, boasts an exhibit of 15 showcases and 25 stands, reflecting all of the founding stages of the school's 150-year history.

 In the following years the museum tripled in size, and its archives now contain more than 4000 preserved items: objects, documents, photographs, audio- and videocassettes.
 For the museum's 10-year anniversary, in 2005, the N.K.
 Rerikh Art School donated a bust of K.I.
 May, sculpted by I.V.
 Volle.
-During this period about 500 groups—consisting of schoolchildren, educators, scholars, representatives of various associations, ordinary residents of Petersburg and other Russian cities, as well as guests from Linz, London, New York City, Paris, Seoul, Sofia, Torino, Ulan-Bator and even Sydney and Brisbane were introduced to the history of the school and left grateful messages in the visitor's book.
+During this period about 500 groups—consisting of schoolchildren, educators, scholars, representatives of various associations, ordinary residents of Petersburg and other Russian cities, as well as guests from Linz, London, New York City, Paris, Seoul, Sofia, Torino, Ulaanbaatar and even Sydney and Brisbane were introduced to the history of the school and left grateful messages in the visitor's book.